 It’s best to start taking folic acid before you get pregnant.
 You can get folic acid from taking a prenatal vitamin.
 You should take this every day.
 Don’t take other vitamins or supplements without your doctor’s approval.

 How late you work in pregnancy varies for each person.
 Your job and work environment play a big role.
 For instance, jobs that involve radiation, lead and other materials—such as copper and mercury—can be harmful to your baby.
 If your job is active, you may not be able to work as long.
 Desk jobs aren’t thought to cause harm to your baby.
 However, you should not rest a computer on your stomach or uterus.

 Your overall health also plays a part in how long you work.
 If you’re at risk of certain issues or preterm labor, you may be on bed rest and not able to work.

 What about exercise?

-Unless you have problems in your pregnancy, you should get regular exercise.
-Exercise can help ease discomfort during pregnancy.
+Unless you have issues during pregnancy, you should get regular exercise.
+Exercise promotes a healthy lifestyle and can help ease discomfort.
 Try to get at least 30 minutes of exercise each day.
-Talk to your doctor about any special conditions that you may have.
+Talk to your doctor about any conditions that may prevent exercise.

-Yes, unless your doctor believes you’re at risk for problems.
-Don’t be surprised if you’re less or more interested in sex while you are pregnant.
-As you get larger, you may find you need to try different positions, such as lying on your side or being on top.
+It’s safe to have sex while you’re pregnant.
+However, talk to your doctor if you have concerns or are at risk for problems.
+Some women’s level of interest in sex changes when they’re pregnant.
+As you grow, you may need to try different positions, such as lying on your side or being on top.